j4w8n/svelte-adapter-github/svelte-adapter-github/README.md

 When building for GitHub Pages, make sure to update [`paths.base`](https://kit.svelte.dev/docs/configuration#paths) to match your repo name, since the site will be served from <https://your-username.github.io/your-repo-name> rather than from the root.

-You will have to prevent GitHub's provided Jekyll from managing your site by putting an empty `.nojekyll` file in your static folder.
-If you do not want to disable Jekyll, change the kit's `appDir` configuration option to `'app_'` or anything not starting with an underscore.
+`svelte-adapter-github` creates a `.nojekyll` file for you, to prevent GitHub's provided Jekyll from managing your site.
+If you do not want to disable Jekyll, use adapter option `jekyll: false` and change the kit's `appDir` configuration option to `'app_'` or anything not starting with an underscore.
 For more information, see GitHub's [Jekyll documentation](https://docs.github.com/en/pages/setting-up-a-github-pages-site-with-jekyll/about-github-pages-and-jekyll#configuring-jekyll-in-your-github-pages-site).

 A config for GitHub Pages might look like the following: